unexpectedpanda/mobydump/README.md

                         Delimiter separated value files are sanitized for problem characters, JSON data is left raw.

+  -fr, --forcerestart   Don't resume from where MobyDump last left off.
+Instead, restart the
+                        request process from MobyGames.
+This deletes your cached files.

   -pr "<PREFIX>", --prefix "<PREFIX>"
                         The prefix to add to the beginning of output filenames.
 When not specified, defaults to nothing.
 By default, the output files are